 In each of these cases, the Supreme Court ultimately found that discrimination had occurred.
 However, the appeal process took years to get to that point, and most cases never even get that far.

 The United States has 5% of the world’s population and 25% of the world’s prisoners; of those, African Americans make up nearly 1 million (NAACP Criminal Justice Fact Sheet, www.naacp.org (last visited March 13, 2017)).
 Currently, there are more African Americans within the criminal justice system than there were slaves in the 1850s (Paul Butler, One Hundred Years of Race and Crime, 100 J. Crim.
 L. & Criminology 1043 (2010)).
 This is an astonishing number and should concern all Americans.
 And while only two cases were covered in this article, many more cases exist that show a discrepancy in the way minorities are treated throughout the criminal justice system.

 Within the court system, minorities must be given an equal chance at a fair trial.
 But equal protection does not start in the courtroom; it starts by affording equal opportunities to all, regardless of race.
 This includes discrimination outside of the courtroom with regard to minorities applying for certain housing or loans, being able to live in certain neighborhoods, having access to educational opportunities, and much more.
 After coming so far from slavery to the ratification of the Fourteenth Amendment, it remains clear that we have much more work to do in order to ensure that all Americans, regardless of race, enjoy the freedoms and equal protection that America has to offer in and out of the courtroom.

 Samantha Achenbach is a student at Concord Law School.
-The views expressed in this article are solely those of the author and do not represent the view of Concord Law School at Kaplan University, including its parent companies, subsidiaries, and affiliates.
+The views expressed in this article are solely those of the author and do not represent the view of Concord Law School at Purdue University Global, including its parent companies, subsidiaries, and affiliates.